Bathyamaryllis kapala

 Bathyamaryllis kapala is a species of amphipod in the family Amaryllididae, and was first described in 2002 by James K. Lowry and Helen E. Stoddart.

-The species holotype (AM P36868) is female, and was carrying 16 eggs.
-It was collected on a bottom trawl on 1980-12-10 by the FRV Kapala, trawling at a depth of about 900 m, off the New South Wales coast.
+Bathyamaryllis kapala occurs on the east coast of Australia.
+The holotype (AM P36868) is female, and was carrying 16 eggs.
+It was collected on a bottom trawl in 1980 by the FRV Kapala, trawling at a depth of about 900 m, off the New South Wales coast.
 The species is named for the vessel.